 1. What kinds of discrimination are against state law in Wisconsin?

-The Wisconsin Fair Employment Law makes it illegal for an employer to discriminate on the basis of age, race, creed, color, disability, marital status, sex, national origin, ancestry, sexual orientation, arrest record, conviction record, membership in the national guard, state defense force or any other reserve component of the military forces, or use or nonuse of lawful products off the employer's premises during nonworking hours.
+The Wisconsin Fair Employment Law makes it illegal for an employer to discriminate on the basis of age, race, creed, color, disability, marital status, sex, national origin, ancestry, sexual orientation, arrest record, conviction record, membership in the national guard, state defense force or any other reserve component of the military forces, declining to attend a meeting or participate in any discussion regarding political or political matters that substantially and adversely affect the general welfare of the stateor use or nonuse of lawful products off the employer's premises during nonworking hours.

 Employers may not require certain types of honesty testing or genetic testing as a condition of employment, nor discipline an employee because of the results.